Volunteering

 Council

-Council consists of six regulated members and six public members appointed by the Alberta government.
 Council meetings take place five times per year.
 Each meeting includes ongoing education, mentoring and the opportunity to network with peers from other specialties within the College.

 The Governance Workgroup monitors and develops governance policies, bylaws and any other documents required by Council from time to time to meet its mandate.